-As an example, we have built content that is relevant to the footwear niche.
+We recently worked with a client whose business operated in the footwear niche.
 Searching for ‘shoes resources’ brings the following results:

 Enter certain phrases as part of your search to narrow down the number of results.
-For example, the keywords followed by ‘intitle:resources’ finds resource pages.
+For example, the keywords followed by intitle:resources finds resource pages.

 For our footwear niche example, we get the following:

 As you can see, we have gone from 395 million to 776 thousand.
 Tell Google what you are specifically looking for to narrow down the results.
-Here we have only filtered by title but the same logic applies for if you change the search term to ‘inurl:resources.’
+Here we have only filtered by title but the same logic applies for if you change the search term to inurl:resources.

 After the search, use Ahrefs to see which pages have the most links.
 Use pages that have gained the most authority.